merzann/the-travelling-wooden-spoon/README.md

   -> created a test folder for each app and a test- file for each .py-file

   blog app:
+  -> 1 import error (redirect missing) fixed
+  -> one error in calculating average rating fixed -> float() added for a more precise result -> repeated error in test_signal.py due to test environmentv not able to reproduce signal

+  froms.py
+  -> no errors detected

+  about.py:
+  -> repeated error caused by link to cloudinary due to sample picture stored locally -> test function in test_about_page_context refactored _. error remains

+  weekly_tips.py:
+  -> repeated error that file could not be detected

+  troubleshooting; debugging with
+  -> python manage.py test weekly_tip --verbosity
+  -> python -m unittest discover weekly_tip/tests
+  -> python manage.py test weekly_tip.tests.test_models
+  -> ran python manage.py test --verbosity 3 --failfast -> grabbed all files and returned only the errors known and described above

 ## Technology Stack